kkenbbi/nlp_nu/README.md

-# CSCI 4701: PyTorch Code from Kernel to Convolutional Neural Networks
+# CSCI 4701: Convolutional Neural Networks using PyTorch

+## Notebook Summary
+This notebook demonstrates a basic Convolutional Neural Network (CNN) implementation using PyTorch.
+It includes the following steps:
+- Trains the CNN model.
+- Loads and preprocesses image data.
+- Sets up the optimizer and loss function.
+- Evaluates the model performance.
+- Defines a Convolutional Neural Network (CNN) architecture.

 ## Requirements
 The following Python libraries are used in this project:
 - matplotlib
 - skimage
 - torch
 - torchvision

 ## How to Run
 1. Install the required libraries using `pip install -r requirements.txt` (or install them manually).